AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/certifications.md

     <ul>
      <li>Same as Approved Date<br></li>
      <li>Submitted by Learner<br></li>
     </ul><p>Learners can specify the correct completion date for external certifications.
-In previous versions, the completion date was set by default by Prime, based on the date of Manager’s approval date.
+In previous versions, the completion date was set by default by Prime, based on the date of Manager's approval date.
 Completion date provided by the learner should be greater than the certificate creation date<span>.</span></p></td>
   </tr>
   <tr>
    <td>Duration</td>